icestar/CumulusAdmin/README.md

 Installation
 ------------
 * Create the database.
-You can use the included sql/mysql.sql to set up an InnoDB scheme with properly connected foreign keys.
+You can use the included sql/cumulus.sql to set up an InnoDB scheme with properly connected foreign keys.
 * Copy the included lua/main.lua to CumulusServer/www/main.lua
 * Create or edit your CumulusServer.ini and add your database configuration.
 You can use the included conf/CumulusServer-example.ini as a starting point.
 * Create developers and applications inside the database.
-A very basic example is included in sql/mysql-example.sql
+A very basic example is already included in sql/cumulus.sql.

 Usage
 -----